python/cpython/Doc/library/colorsys.rst

 .. function:: rgb_to_yiq(r, g, b)

-   Convert the color from RGB coordinates to YIQ coordinates.
+   Convert the color from RGB coordinates to YIQ coordinates, using the FCC NTSC constants.

 .. function:: yiq_to_rgb(y, i, q)

-   Convert the color from YIQ coordinates to RGB coordinates.
+   Convert the color from YIQ coordinates to RGB coordinates, using the FCC NTSC constants.

 .. function:: rgb_to_yuv(r, g, b)

-   Convert the color from RGB coordinates to YUV coordinates.
+   Convert the color from RGB coordinates to YUV coordinates, using the ATSC BT.709 constants.

    .. versionadded:: 3.11

 .. function:: yuv_to_rgb(y, i, q)

-   Convert the color from YUV coordinates to RGB coordinates.
+   Convert the color from YUV coordinates to RGB coordinates, using the ATSC BT.709 constants.

    .. versionadded:: 3.11